Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust (GBAB) to Issue Monthly Dividend of $0.13 on December 29th

-Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust (NYSE:GBAB – Get Free Report) declared a monthly dividend on Friday, December 1st, Wall Street Journal reports.
-Stockholders of record on Friday, December 15th will be paid a dividend of 0.1257 per share by the investment management company on Friday, December 29th.
-This represents a $1.51 annualized dividend and a dividend yield of 9.39%.
+Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust (NYSE:GBAB – Get Free Report) announced a monthly dividend on Friday, December 1st, Wall Street Journal reports.
+Shareholders of record on Friday, December 15th will be given a dividend of 0.1257 per share by the investment management company on Friday, December 29th.
+This represents a $1.51 dividend on an annualized basis and a dividend yield of 9.39%.
 The ex-dividend date is Thursday, December 14th.

 About Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust